ZoyaRasheed/zoya-portfolio/README.md

 7. README with setup instructions

 Create a portfolio that feels more like an art piece than a typical developer website.
 Focus on typography, whitespace, and subtle interactions that surprise and delight without overwhelming the content.

+Update : 🌟 Hero Section / Landing Page

+    When someone opens the site, it should display a typing animation that says:
+    "Hello, I am Zoya Rasheed"
+    It should appear as if someone is typing the text — not too fast, with smooth typing animation.

+    Use a stylish and slightly bold font (not a generic one like Arial or Times).
+Consider something like "Poppins", "Fira Code", or "Satisfy".

+    The background should be a black base with a blue-to-pink gradient overlay or blend.
+Not solid colors — use modern gradient or glassmorphism styles to make it visually attractive.

+    Add some animated visual elements in the hero section, like an animated laptop, floating code snippets, or abstract shapes — something related to web development.
+These elements should move subtly (like floating or fading).

+✨ Navigation and Sections

+    The site should be single-page, but when someone clicks on:

+        About

+        Projects

+        Experience

+        Contact

+    It should not scroll down, but instead flip or transition smoothly to that section — like a card flip animation or a page turning effect.
+Transitions should be fancy but not heavy.

+💻 Projects Section

+    Projects should appear with flip cards or sliding animations.
+When hovering or clicking, the project details can show up in an interactive way.

+    Keep it lively and include some animation or hover effects.

+👩🏽‍💻 About Section

+    Include a short animated intro about me as a frontend developer.

+    I don’t want my picture added, but you can use animated icons or illustrations (like a coding girl, or laptop with sparkles).

+    Add some floating elements or gradient dividers.

+📞 Contact Section

+    A clean but stylish contact form with floating labels or animated placeholders.

+    Include icons and some playful motion (like send button animation).

+    Add my email, LinkedIn, and GitHub links.

+📌 Footer

+    A proper footer with:

+        My name

+        Current year

+        Social links (icons)

+        A cute touch — like a sparkle animation or soft pastel wave

+        Keep colors in theme (black + pink/blue gradient)

+💡 General Aesthetic and Suggestions

+    The overall design should look fancy, modern, slightly girly, and creative — not corporate or boring.

+    Use a consistent color theme: black + blue-pink gradients.

+    Use animated objects or Lottie animations where possible.

+    Fonts and transitions should feel soft and fluid, not rigid.

+    I am a frontend developer mainly using JavaScript and React, with a bit of Node.js.
+Please reflect that visually or in icons/animations.

+Do not include my picture anywhere.
+Keep the whole theme developer-focused, slightly feminine, and creative.